 (1b) This Act has effect subject to any instrument for the time being in force under section 6A of the Mines Safety and Inspection Act 1994.

-(2) Subject to this section and except as may be otherwise expressly provided by Parliament, this Act does not apply to or in relation to any workplace that is, or at which work is carried out on, a mine, petroleum well or petroleum pipeline to which the Mining Act 1978, the Mines Safety and Inspection Act 1994, the Petroleum and Geothermal Energy Resources Act 1967 3, the Petroleum (Submerged Lands) Act 1982 or the Petroleum Pipelines Act 1969, applies.
+(2) Subject to this section and except as may be otherwise expressly provided by Parliament, this Act does not apply to or in relation to a workplace —

+(a) that is, or at which work is carried out on, a mine to which the Mining Act 1978, or the Mines Safety and Inspection Act 1994, applies;

+(b) at which a petroleum operation or geothermal energy operation, as defined in section 5(1) of the Petroleum and Geothermal Energy Resources Act 1967, is carried on;

+(c) at which a pipeline operation, as defined in section 4(1) of the Petroleum Pipelines Act 1969, is carried on; or

+(d) at which an offshore petroleum operation, as defined in section 4 of the Petroleum (Submerged Lands) Act 1982, is carried on.

 (2a) Subsection (2) does not prevent a provision of Part II from applying in relation to a workplace that is, or at which work is carried out on, a mine to which the Mining Act 1978, or the Mines Safety and Inspection Act 1994, applies.

 (3) The Minister and the Minister for the time being administering the Act referred to in subsection (2) that is concerned may, by instrument in writing, jointly declare that this Act, or such provision of or under this Act as is specified in the instrument shall, for such period as is described in the instrument, apply to or in relation to a workplace referred to in subsection (2), or any part of such workplace that is specified in the instrument.